The Best WordPress Analytics in 2026 Isn't a Plugin

 MonsterInsights Free is not free analytics.
 It is a demo for paid analytics.

 One WordPress.org reviewer put it plainly: "Everything Google Analytics can tell you for free is locked behind a very expensive paywall.
 This is literally my own free-to-access data now locked up."
+Your own numbers, fenced off and sold back to you.

 What removing an analytics plugin looks like